brandonmchin/CodePath/Week4/README.md

 ## Notes

 In testing initial vulnerabilities, the CSRF and SQLI attacks consisted of a loop that would prevent the code from completing.
 This was fixed by adding an onlick statement in the hidden forms where the variable "updated" is set to true after the form is submitted.
 By doing this, the loop was eliminated.

+The principle of security through obscurity is applied in the error messages of the login page.
+If the username is correct, but the password is incorrect, the page returns an error stating either fields are incorrect and does not give away that the username was actually correct.

 In order to ensure the application is not vulnerable to XSS attacks, I first needed to decode the base64 encoded string inside the xss.php pen testing file.
 This allowed me to see that the code was inserting a script into the username field of the login form and obtaining the document's cookie data.
 The prevention method I implemented was to sanitize the forms inputs using PHP's htmlspecialchars().
 This function encodes the HTML special characters such as those used in script tags.